totoberni/TAETPU/README.md

 - Ensure the container is run with `--privileged` and `--device=/dev/accel0`
 - Verify the TPU driver is mounted correctly with `-v /lib/libtpu.so:/lib/libtpu.so`
-- Check that all required environment variables are set
+- Check that all required environment variables are set in `tpu.env`
+- Ensure the TPU initialization sequence is followed correctly

+### TPU Segfaults

+If you encounter TPU segfaults:
+1. Check that the Docker container has all required environment variables from `tpu.env`
+2. Verify the TPU initialization sequence in your code follows the pattern in `verify_tpu.py`
+3. Make sure you're not initializing the TPU multiple times
+4. Check for GPU memory leaks in long-running processes
+5. Restart the container with `/tmp/start_tensorflow_container.sh`

 ### Authentication Issues